What Does a Provisional Patent Protect

 If you leave out important information about your invention or do not accurately explain the operation of the invention and all of its components, it could ruin your application.
 If you want to make any revisions, you need to file a new Provisional Patent Application.
 If you want a foreign patent application, you will need to file for one within a year of filing your Provisional Patent Application.

 Do you need additional information related to provisional patent protections, or do you need help with the legalities of your application?
 Don't hesitate to post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.